nikhil1007/-Self-Consistent-Procedure/README.md

-# Assignment #2 Hartree-Fock Self-Consistent Field Program
+# Implementing Hartree-Fock Self-Consistent Field Program using python

 This assignment is meant to give you some experience using NumPy and SciPy in a scientific code.